Self-gravitating splitting thin shells: Stability of a two-component hypersurface against separation of the constituents

-As we have seen in the previous Section, at large $R$ the $\omega_1$ fluid dominates $\rho(R)$, and the asymptotic behavior is determined by $\alpha_{\infty}=\omega_1$, so there are solutions with $R$ arbitrarily large provided $\omega_1\geq0$.
+Looking at (\ref{conservation}) we can see that at large $R$ the $\omega_1$-fluid dominates $\rho(R)$, so the asymptotic behaviour is determined by it and it can be shown that there are solutions where $R$ can take arbitrarily large values provided $\omega_1\geq0$.
 We are proving in this way that there exist shells that, while being solutions of Einstein equations, are unstable and therefore, as we will argue later on, unphysical.